kjelle29/Soliton_raw_files/README.md

-# Raw files for Solitons
+# Raw and MAT-files for Solitons

-This repository contains the raw TIFF dataset.
+This repository contains the raw TIFF dataset and processed MAT-files.

 ## Contents
+- Folder with MAT-files containing the dimensional x-coordinate and surface elevation (~1500KB each file)
 - Folders of TIFF images (~500MB each folder)

 ## Download